 - Nationwide: MoneyGeek score of 92 out of 100 ($514 per year)

-Premiums for drivers in their 60s are similar to drivers between 30 and 50 years old but tend to increase for those in their 70s.
+Premiums for drivers in their 60s are similar to drivers between 30 and 50 years old but tend to increase for those in their 70s due to increased accident frequency.
 If you wish to save on your rates, you can find the cheapest coverage for seniors by comparing quotes across several companies.

 The second-cheapest insurer, costing an average of $619 per year